JuliaIzuogu/practice-for-git-flow/README.md

 # practice-for-git-flow
 practice for git flow
-# my name is Julia Izuogu
+# my name is Julia Izuogu.